finos/FDC3/docs/agent-bridging/spec.md

 When handling request messages, it is the responsibility of the Desktop Agent Bridge to:

-* Receive request messages from connected Desktop Agents.
+- Receive request messages from connected Desktop Agents.
-* Augment request messages with `meta.source.desktopAgent` information (as described above).
+- Augment request messages with `meta.source.desktopAgent` information (as described above).
-* Forward request messages onto either a specific Desktop Agent or all other Desktop Agents.
+- Forward request messages onto either a specific Desktop Agent or all other Desktop Agents.
-  * The bridge MUST NOT forward the request to the agent that sent the request, nor expect a reply from it.
+  - The bridge MUST NOT forward the request to the agent that sent the request, nor expect a reply from it.

 For message exchanges that involve responses, it is the responsibility of the Desktop Agent Bridge to:

-* Receive and collate response messages (where necessary) according the `meta.requestGuid` (allowing multiple message exchanges to be 'in-flight' at once).
+- Receive and collate response messages (where necessary) according the `meta.requestUuid` (allowing multiple message exchanges to be 'in-flight' at once).
-* Augment response messages with `meta.source.desktopAgent` information (as described above).
+- Augment response messages with `meta.source.desktopAgent` information (as described above).
-* Apply a timeout to the receipt of response messages for each request.
+- Apply a timeout to the receipt of response messages for each request.
-* Produce a single collated response message (where necessary) that incorporates the output of each individual response received and has its own unique `meta.responseGuid` value.
+- Produce a single collated response message (where necessary) that incorporates the output of each individual response received and has its own unique `meta.responseUuid` value.
-* Deliver the collated and/or augmented response message to the source Desktop Agent that sent the request.
+- Deliver the collated and/or augmented response message to the source Desktop Agent that sent the request.

 Collated response messages generated by the bridge use the same format as individual response messages.

 The following pseudo-code defines how messages should be forwarded or collated by the bridge:

-* **if** the message is a request (`meta.requestGuid` is set, but `meta.responseGuid` is not),
+- **if** the message is a request (`meta.requestUuid` is set, but `meta.responseUuid` is not),
-  * **if** the message includes a `meta.destination` field,
+  - **if** the message includes a `meta.destination` field,
-    * forward it to the specified destination agent,
+    - forward it to the specified destination agent,
-    * annotate the request as requiring only a response from the specified agent,
+    - annotate the request as requiring only a response from the specified agent,
-    * await the response or the specified timeout.
+    - await the response or the specified timeout.
-  * **else**
+  - **else**
-    * forward it to all other Desktop Agents (not including the source),
+    - forward it to all other Desktop Agents (not including the source),
-    * annotate the request as requiring responses from all other connected agents,
+    - annotate the request as requiring responses from all other connected agents,
-    * await responses or the specified timeout.
+    - await responses or the specified timeout.
-* **else if** the message is a response (both `meta.requestGuid` and `meta.responseGuid` are set)
+- **else if** the message is a response (both `meta.requestUuid` and `meta.responseUuid` are set)
-  * **if** the `meta.requestGuid` is known,
+  - **if** the `meta.requestUuid` is known,
-    * augment any `AppIdentifier` types in the response message with a `desktopAgent` field matching that of the responding Desktop Agent,
+    - augment any `AppIdentifier` types in the response message with a `desktopAgent` field matching that of the responding Desktop Agent,
-    * **if** `payload.error` is set in the response add the DesktopAgentIdentifier to the `meta.errorSources` element.
+    - **if** `payload.error` is set in the response add the DesktopAgentIdentifier to the `meta.errorSources` element.
-    * **else**
+    - **else**
-      * add the DesktopAgentIdentifier to the `meta.sources` element.
+      - add the DesktopAgentIdentifier to the `meta.sources` element.
-    * **if** the message exchange requires collation,
+    - **if** the message exchange requires collation,
-      * add the message to the collated responses for the request,
+      - add the message to the collated responses for the request,
-      * **if** all expected responses have been received (i.e. all connected agents or the specified agent has responded, as appropriate),
+      - **if** all expected responses have been received (i.e. all connected agents or the specified agent has responded, as appropriate),
-        * produce the collated response message and return to the requesting Desktop Agent.
+        - produce the collated response message and return to the requesting Desktop Agent.
-      * **else**
+      - **else**
-        * await the configured response timeout or further responses,
+        - await the configured response timeout or further responses,
-        * **if** the timeout is reached without any responses being received
+        - **if** the timeout is reached without any responses being received
-          * produce and return an appropriate [error response](../api/ref/Errors), including details of all Desktop Agents in `errorSources` and the `BridgingError.ResponseTimeOut` message for each in the `errorDetails` array.
+          - produce and return an appropriate [error response](../api/ref/Errors), including details of all Desktop Agents in `errorSources` and the `BridgingError.ResponseTimeOut` message for each in the `errorDetails` array.
-          * log the timeout for each Desktop Agent that did not respond and check disconnection criteria.
+          - log the timeout for each Desktop Agent that did not respond and check disconnection criteria.
-        * **else if** the timeout is reached with a partial set of responses,
+        - **else if** the timeout is reached with a partial set of responses,
-          * produce and return, to requesting Desktop Agent, a collated response and include details of Desktop Agents that timed out in `errorSources` and the `BridgingError.ResponseTimeOut` message for each in the `errorDetails` array.
+          - produce and return, to requesting Desktop Agent, a collated response and include details of Desktop Agents that timed out in `errorSources` and the `BridgingError.ResponseTimeOut` message for each in the `errorDetails` array.
-          * log the timeout for each Desktop Agent that did not respond and check disconnection criteria.
+          - log the timeout for each Desktop Agent that did not respond and check disconnection criteria.
-    * **else**
+    - **else**
-      * forward the response message on to requesting Desktop Agent.
+      - forward the response message on to requesting Desktop Agent.
-  * **else**
+  - **else**
-    * discard the response message (as it is a delayed to a request that has timed out or is otherwise invalid).
+    - discard the response message (as it is a delayed to a request that has timed out or is otherwise invalid).
-* **else**
+- **else**
-  * the message is invalid and should be discarded.
+  - the message is invalid and should be discarded.

 ### Workflows Broken By Disconnects